 We’ve had to learn to adapt our approach as a PR agency so we can liaise with African journalists on a variety of channels.
 And if you’re also looking to reach an audience in Africa, don’t be shocked if a journalist tries to contact you on Facebook, or suddenly sends you a WhatsApp!

-Cindy Mouchard is a senior PR consultant in our Paris office and manages the team in Casablanca
+Cindy is a PR Consultant for Quatrième Jour in Paris and Casablanca